The ultimate guide to holiday lights in Richmond

 Table of Contents

 It’s the most wonderful time of the year, Richmond.
-Here’s our gift to you — the ultimate guide to local lights, from tacky light tours to festive experiences.
+Here’s our gift to you — a go-to guide for decked-out holiday houses, tacky light tours, and illuminated experiences.

 Must-see houses